Choose ALUNBRIG® (brigatinib): Download Helpful Resources for Patients

 Patients with ALK-positive metastatic NSCLC are likely to experience metastases in the brain.
 Brain metastases affect up to 35% of patients with ALK-positive metastatic NSCLC at the time of diagnosis.
 These pose many issues for patients, including psychological problems, like depression, anxiety, and cognitive issues as well as symptoms such as headaches and seizures.

-Additionally, brain metastases may introduce a financial burden on patients and caregivers.
+Additionally, brain metastases may introduce a financial burden on patients and caregivers, with the average monthly cost per patient almost quadrupling after a diagnosis of brain metastases.

 In my experience, I’ve seen that brain metastases can impact patients in a multitude of ways.
 Frequently I see patients with brain metastases suffer from edema, which often requires treatment with corticosteroids.
 Dizziness and lack of coordination are also common.
 More severe symptoms like seizures may also occur, and management often requires an interdisciplinary approach involving neuro-oncologists, neurologists, and neurosurgeons.